 - VFib produces irregular electrical signals in the lower chamber heart muscles (ventricles) that are so chaotic that the heart muscles can’t pump blood effectively.
 This type of heart condition is life-threatening and must be treated immediately or the person will likely die.

 What are the main similarities between these two heart conditions?

-Both AFib and VFib can be detected by ECG’s and CPR defibrillators (machines that can identify arrhythmias and, if needed, can deliver shocks, or electrical impulses, to the heart to treat a life-threatening arrhythmia like VFib).
+Both types of heart disease are a type of abnormal heartbeat (arrhythmia).
+AFib and VFib can be detected by ECG and CPR defibrillators (machines that can identify arrhythmias and, if needed, can deliver shocks, or electrical impulses, to the heart to treat a life-threatening arrhythmia like VFib).